centrifuge/documentation/docs/use/setup-wallet/index.md

 * Importing the account by using your seed phrase
 * Importing your account by using the JSON file + the password to your account

-### Using the Parity Vault App
+### Using the Polkadot Vault App
 The Polkadot `Vault` (formerly Parity `Signer`) is a cold storage solution that allows you to use a phone in airplane mode as an air-gapped wallet.
 The Vault app is not technically a wallet, as it does not allow to transfer funds.
 It is more of a key-chain tool that will enable you the create, manage, and restore accounts or transfer funds together with other wallets or the [Polkadot.js UI](https://wiki.polkadot.network/docs/polkadotjs-ui).

-To set-up a Centrifuge account using the Parity Vault, download the app from https://signer.parity.io/ and follow the instructions in the [guide](https://paritytech.github.io/parity-signer/tutorials/Start.html).
+To set up a Centrifuge account using the Parity Vault, download the app from https://signer.parity.io/ and follow the instructions in the [guide](https://paritytech.github.io/parity-signer/tutorials/Start.html).
 When you create an account, make sure to create keys for the `Centrifuge Mainnet Network`.
  ![](./images/create-keypair.png#width=40%;)

 You can look up your Centrifuge address by scanning the QR code on the Polkadot.js UI.